cqse/teamscale-jacoco-agent/agent/README.md

 - `mode` (optional): which coverage collection mode to use.
 Can be either `normal` or `testwise` (Default is `normal`)
 - `debug` (optional): `true`, `false` or a path to which the logs should be written to. `true` if no explicit value given.
   This option turns on debug mode.
 The logs will be written to console and the given file path.
-If no file path is given, the logs files will be stored to the agents working directory as `teamscale-jacoco-agent.log`.
+If no file path is given, the logs files will be stored in the profiled process's temp directory.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo